Skip to main content

 • Threat – You may not engage in behavior that is clearly designed to present harm to the emotional or physical well-being of another person or yourself.

-• Unauthorized Use of College Documents and Images – You may not forge, alter or misuse College documents, records, or instruments of identification.
+• Unauthorized Use of College Documents and Images – You may not forge, alter or misuse College documents, records, equipment or instruments of identification.
 You may not use the College name, logos, or mascot without proper authorization.

 To Top of Page